Hypertonia in Babies: Causes, Symptoms, Diagnosis & Treatment

 • Neurotoxins

 Babies who develop hypertonia after a fall or blow to the head should be taken to emergency care.
-Some of these conditions may also cause hypotonia (low infant muscle tone) or floppy baby syndrome.
+Some of these conditions may also cause hypotonia in babies (low infant muscle tone) or floppy baby syndrome.
 Consult a doctor to determine the precise underlying cause.

 protip_icon Quick fact